Skip to Content

 7. Make a Sonic Desktop Decoration

-To make this innovative craft, begin by spray painting an empty bathroom tissue cardboard black and adding silver glitter.
+To make this innovative craft, begin by spray-painting the empty bathroom tissue cardboard black and adding silver glitter.

 Then, have the child cut Sonic’s head from the finished page, and glue it to the top front rim of the roll.